DINMA/zero_day/README.md

 # zero_day
-This is my first respository as a full-stack software engineer
+This file is mandatory in projects